Black Country Living Museum: Background

 The site's coal mining heritage is shown by an underground drift and colliery surface buildings.
 The museum has a working replica of a Newcomen atmospheric engine.
 Thomas Newcomen's invention was first successfully put to use in Tipton in 1712.
 The museum's reconstruction was based on a print engraved by Thomas Barney, filemaker of Wolverhampton, in 1719.

 Electric trams and trolleybuses transport visitors from the entrance to the village where thirty domestic and industrial buildings have been relocated close to the canal basin.
 The museum is one of three in the UK with working trolleybuses.
 The route to the village passes the Cast Iron Houses and a 1930s fairground.
 A narrowboat operated by Dudley Canal Trust makes trips on the Dudley Canal and into the Dudley Tunnel.

-On 16 February 2012, the museum's collection was awarded designated status by Arts Council England (ACE), a mark of distinction celebrating its unique national and international importance.
+On 16 February 2012, the museum's collection was awarded designated status by Arts Council England, a mark of distinction celebrating its unique national and international importance.

 The museum is run by the Black Country Living Museum Trust, a registered charity under English law.